brendanmetzger/bloc/README.md

 ## Some conventions.

-Part of my motivation in creating a framework is to (1) Avoid having a single dependency and (2) to create an entire system that you can feel like you comprehend.
-Part of getting there involves writing code that need not be explained via documentation, so I am avoiding docblocks and anything else that should be explainable by syntax and a few moments of careful study.
-To aid in parsing code, here are some of my idiosyncratic conventions:
+Part of my motivation in creating this framework is to avoid any/all dependencies and to create an very small and comprehensible system without any superfluity of features.
+In an effort to make code elegant enough to just read, I'm avoiding boilerplate docblocks and configuration.
+Keeping inheritance and interfaces as modest as possible to avoid scavenger hunts to find where simple variable is coming from and why it magically has some property that you have no idea how it came into being.
+So a few moments of careful study should do the trick.
+With that, here are some of my idiosyncratic conventions:

+- Anything particular, novel, or in any way configured will have to - nay, SHOULD BE - done in a model or controller.
 - a method starting with *rig* as in `rigThisThing` will always be returning a new instance of some object.
 Unlike a factory method, it will always provide you with the exact same object type back, but perhaps configured differently due to method arguments or environmental variables. **If you see a `$variable = $obj->rigMe();` the $variable will be an object!**

 ## Templates